Robert-Pond/CodeWars/README.md

  However they are a good representation of the level of problem Ive been able to solve without resorting to outside resourses.

  Codewars as a whole is also not a fan of posting solves to their problems publicly, against the code of conduct and all that.
- SO only posting a few seemed like the better route.
+ So only posting a few seemed like the better route.